XenForo

-XenForo is a commercial Internet forum software package written in the PHP programming language.
+XenForo is an Internet forum software package written in the PHP programming language.
 The software is developed by former vBulletin lead developers Kier Darby and Mike Sullivan.
 The first public beta release of XenForo was released in October 2010, the stable version on March 8, 2011.
 The program includes several search engine optimization (SEO) features.

 On November 12, 2014, Chris Deeming joined the development team.
 One of his products, Xen Media Gallery, now XenForo Media Gallery, joined the XenForo family of products.

 Development

 One of the developers of XenForo, Kier Darby, had been a lead developer for the community platform vBulletin.
 The original owner of vBulletin, Jelsoft, was acquired by the American new media company Internet Brands in 2007.
 Disagreements occurred between the developers and the new management and most of the vBulletin developers left Internet Brands in 2009.
 Darby and other former vBulletin developers began work on a new platform, XenForo.